cmbuckley/toutf8/README.md

 The `toutf8` program detects the most likely character encoding of text and converts it to UTF-8.
 All the _inputfile_ arguments will be read and converted.
-If no input files are provides, standard input is used.
+If no input files are provided, standard input is used.
 The converted text is printed to standard output.

 ```bash